hendrtd/cpsc-1233/docs/modules/m0/hands-on/honorlock.md

 # Getting Started With Honorlock

-This course uses the [HonorLock](https://honorlock.com/) proctoring system for exams.
+This course uses the [HonorLock](https://honorlock.com/) proctoring system for exams and tests.
 All fees associated with using HonorLock are being paid by Auburn University this term, so there is no software to purchase or licensing fee for you to pay.
 You ​do not need to create an account or schedule an appointment in advance.

 ## Requirements